8080labs/pyforest/README.md

 ## Contributing
+If you'd like to contribute, a great place to look is the [issues marked with help-wanted](https://github.com/8080labs/pyforest/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 In order to gather all the most important names, we need your help.
 Please open a pull request and add the imports that we are still missing to the [pyforest imports](src/pyforest/_imports.py).
 You can also find the guidelines in the [pyforest imports file](src/pyforest/_imports.py)